reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 <%= post.content.html_safe %>
 ```

+(Don't forget to save your file.)

 Then run our spec again and it passes!
 But we have a problem.
-When we run our
-full test suite we get a couple of interesting errors:
+When we run our full test suite we get a couple of interesting errors:

 ```sh
 ActionView::Template::Error: